 2. Be Yourself

-The more natural you appear in front of the camera, the more calm you will be.
+The more natural you appear in front of the camera, the calmer you will be.

 Before you’re photographed, don’t make too many changes to your appearance.
 Now is not the time to experiment with new hairstyles or lip colors.

 If you generally wear jeans and a comfortable blouse, don’t feel obligated to dress up for your photograph.
 We want to capture the real you, and camera phobia can stem from a feeling of vulnerability.

 3. Try using positive self-affirmation while looking at a photo

 Positive self-affirmations can help you increase your self-esteem, therefore they may also help you feel more confident about how you appear in photographs.
 Consider complimenting yourself or reminiscing on how pleased you were when the photo was taken.

 For example, you could tell yourself, “My smile appears genuine and I appear joyful.”
 Alternatively, “This is a day I will never forget.
 It was so serene, and I appear to be having a good time.”